python-cffi/cffi/doc/source/ref.rst

 **ffi.from_buffer(python_buffer)**: return a ``<cdata 'char[]'>`` that points to the data of the given Python object, which must support the buffer interface.
 This is the opposite of ``ffi.buffer()``.
-It gives a reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in type unicode; nor buffers/memoryviews to byte or unicode strings.
+It gives a reference to the existing data, not a copy; It does not work with the built-in type unicode.
 It is meant to be used on objects containing large quantities of raw data, like bytearrays or ``array.array`` or numpy